 Last year, Poets&Quants profiled the best MOOCs from the top schools.
 With the proliferation of MOOCs, we’ve decided to share which courses are being launched every month.
 And are you in for a treat!
 On April 20, Wharton’s “rock star” management professor” Stewart D. Friedman comes out with his Better Leader / Richer Life course, to show students how to harmonize their family and work lives.
 At Stanford, Daniel McFarland is back with his Organizational Analysis MOOC, which drew over 50,000 students in 2012.
 At Virginia’s Darden School, R. Edward Freeman weighs in with a four-week course entitled New Models of Business in Society which kicks off on April 7th.

-Here are over 20 business MOOCs that are starting between March 25th and May 1st:
+Here are over 20 essential business MOOCs that are starting between March 25th and May 1st:

 New Models Of Business In Society

 Start Date: April 7, 2014 (4 Weeks)